Pygmy Hippo

 Population threats

 Pygmy hippos are currently threatened by a number of factors, which negatively affect the small population of this endangered species.
-To mention just a few, deforestation, hunting, development agriculture and civil conflicts are among serious threats to these animals.
+To mention just a few, deforestation, hunting, development agriculture, and civil conflicts are among the serious threats to these animals.
 Although Pygmy hippos are legally protected throughout their range, the total population is decreasing due to scarcity or the absence of suitable resources.

 Population number